Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 11  2023   December  0.013538 -0.007566  0.054019
 ```

 Perfect.
-At this point, I chose to add some optional functionality of comparing the returns present in the table.
+At this point, I chose to add some optional functionality for comparing the returns in the table.
 For research projects that involve analyzing multiple securities, it may be helpful to see at a glance which securities were the top performers of each month.

 To do this, we create two new columns in our DataFrame to hold the name of the top-performing ticker, as well as its return value.